dawranliou/dawranliou.com/content/13-getting-started-with-python-internals.md

 The byte code is mapped to this disassembled code, somehow, with some optimization.
 Thus, it's not very obvious to me how to decode each byte code to which line of the disassembler output.
-So for now, we'll be sticking with the more readable disassmbler output.
+So for now, we'll be sticking with the more readable disassembler output.

 _If you are interested in how the disassembler works, module `dis` is located at `/Lib/dis.py`._